 - 2 tablespoons butter

 - In a large bowl, mix flour and salt; cut in shortening until crumbly.
 Gradually add water, tossing with a fork until dough holds together when pressed.
-Shape into a disk; wrap in plastic.
-Refrigerate 1 hour or overnight.
+Shape into a disk; wrap and refrigerate 1 hour or overnight.

 - Preheat oven to 425°.
 In a large bowl, toss pears with lemon juice.
 In a small bowl, mix flour, 1/2 cup sugar and cinnamon; add to pear mixture and toss to coat.

-- On a lightly floured surface, roll one half of dough to a 1/8-in.-thick circle; transfer to a 9-in. pie plate.
-Trim pastry even with rim.
+- On a lightly floured surface, roll half of dough into an 1/8-in.-thick circle; transfer to a 9-in. pie plate.
+Trim crust even with rim.
 Add filling; dot with butter.

 - Roll remaining dough to a 1/8-in.-thick circle.
 Place over filling.
 Trim, seal and flute edge.
 Cut slits in top.
 Sprinkle with remaining sugar.
-Bake 45-50 minutes or until crust is golden brown and filling is bubbly.
+Bake until crust is golden brown and filling is bubbly, 45-50 minutes.
 Cover edge loosely with foil during the last 20 minutes if needed to prevent overbrowning.
 Remove foil.
 Cool on a wire rack.
-Yield: 8 servings.